Striking barristers to vote on pay proposals

 Barristers are due to receive a 15% fee rise from the end of September, meaning they will earn £7,000 more per year.

-There were concerns the proposed pay rise would not be made effective immediately and apply only to new cases.
+There have been concerns the proposed pay rise would not be made effective immediately and apply only to new cases.
 The MoJ has since said it would apply to the "vast majority of cases currently in the crown court".

 Brandon Lewis, the new justice secretary, described the proposals his department had put forward as "generous" and called on CBA members to end strike action.